brianhigh/research-computing/lab/01/rescomp_lab1.md

 How can we easily confirm these differences using the command-line tools we now have at our disposal?
 And which version is the "correct" version?
-Which version of the data set is inluded with R?
+Which version of the data set is included with R?

 #### How you might go about answering those questions: